Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 Tips for Camping in the Rain

 To protect yourself from the rain, you should mount a tarp.
 If possible, put the tarpaulin across the entire campsite.
-When choosing the tent or tarp, prefer the one with the ventilation opening.
+When choosing a tent or tarp, prefer the one with the ventilation opening.
 Because it will prevent condensation and allow air circulation.
 Try to find a tent with a waterproof exterior.
 You can find different types of tents on the market for multiple uses.

 3. Choose the right place